Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 Now you may use any of the API functions, calling them directly from the Signature Object.
 You can see these functions in more detail in: Signature_SDK_JS_API.md.

+### On premise licensing

+The on premise feature enables hosting of the transaction license's server on local infrastructure.

+More information about the on premise feature can be found within our [developer documentation](https://developer-docs.wacom.com/docs/sdk-for-signature/guides/javascript/on-premise/).

 ## Operate the Demo application